50 + things to do in Indonesia: The Ultimate Bucket List for Indonesia

 42. Discover the beauty of Derawan Island

-43. Stay in water villa on Maratua Island
+43. Stay in a water villa on Maratua Island

 44. Explore the wonders of Kakaban Island